ultimape/goliath/README.md

 ### Parsing the archive

-Under the `eatgrail` directory is a python module called `eatgrail.py` that can be ran directly as a script.
-This module can be told about your twitter acrchive directory, and it will harvest tweet IDs for you.
+Under the `eatgrail` directory within this repository is a python module called `eatgrail.py` that can be ran directly as a script.
+This module can be told about your Twitter acrchive, and will harvest tweet IDs for you.

-Once you have your twitter archive you can run eatgrail.py from a commandline/console/terminal as follows:
+Once you have your Twitter archive you can run eatgrail.py from a commandline/console/terminal as follows:

 `$ ./eatgrail/eatgrail.py -extract ./[$PATH_TO_ARCHIVE_ZIP]`